KritiR22/loganalyzerapp/README.md

 ## Code Configuration

-To configure the functional and Oracle Cloud Infrastructure components of this app refer the Github repo published [here](https://github.com/divbatra/dbloganalyzer)
+To configure the functional and Oracle Cloud Infrastructure components of this app refer the Github repository published [here](https://github.com/divbatra/dbloganalyzer)